MattWestb/IKEA-TRADFRI-ICC-A-1-Module/README.md

 Newer EZSP is not bringing and good for our Billy (mullti PAN and so on) but the 6.7.x.x is very likely being the last good version that is fitting in the device (with 256kb) and do not getting and R23 update from silabs.
 So likely is Silabs doing one "golden relese" befor its closing the platform in some years.
-I have "odering" one updated firware with EZSP 6.7.8.0 and waiting to instaling it  then i getting it.
+Gary have coocking one EZSP 6.7.8.0 that is working.

 As of january 2021 the Minimum Longevity is set to December 2027 for all EFR32 first gen.